Barr and Stroud

 Barr & Stroud Limited was a pioneering Glasgow optical engineering firm.
 They played a leading role in developing modern optics, including rangefinders, for the Royal Navy and other branches of British Armed Forces during the 20th century.
 There was a non-military arm of the company which made medical equipment, like photocoagulators and electronic filters, some of which were used by the BBC.
 The company and its intellectual property passed through Pilkington group to Thales Optronics.
-The Barr and Stroud name was sold to an importer of optical equipment, who used the trademarked name for a line of binoculars and similar instruments.
+The Barr and Stroud name was sold to an importer of optical equipment (Optical Vision Ltd), who used the trademarked name for a line of binoculars and similar instruments.

 History

 Archibald Barr and William Stroud had been associated from as early as 1888 when the two men were professors of, respectively, engineering and physics at the Yorkshire College (now the University of Leeds).
 In 1891, they were approached by the Admiralty to submit a design for a short-base rangefinder for trial.
 By this time, Barr had returned to Scotland and taken the Regius Professor of Civil Engineering and Mechanics post at the University of Glasgow.
 Although apart, Barr and Stroud kept in close touch and in 1892 they were awarded with a contract for six of their rangefinders.